 So what’s the difference between dry needling and acupuncture?

-Acupuncture works with the body’s meridians, or energy channels, to produce health, wellness, hormonal balance, and normal digestion.
+Acupuncture, developed in China over the last two millenia, works with the body’s meridians, or energy channels, to produce health, wellness, hormonal balance, and normal digestion.
 It is also used for pain and injury relief, and is very powerful in this regard.
-Dry needling is also quite powerful, and for pain and injury relief it is “like acupuncture on steroids.”
+Dry needling, developed in Eastern Europe in the last century, is also quite powerful, and for pain and injury relief its effects are profound.
 Dry needling does not work with the meridians of the body, but rather produces direct stimulation of muscles, ligaments, tendons and joints at strategic points.
 Dry needling is immensely popular among the elite athletes we treat and is used worldwide for the treatment of athletic injuries, to enhance recovery, and for injury prevention.
 Dry needling can often shorten recovery time significantly.

 Are there different Dry Needling Approaches?